Taldrain/bandcamp-album-cover-led/README.md

 The extensions setup and observer on the Bandcamp artist page, ie: not on the collection page.
 Each time the class of the play button is updated it:
   - check if the track is playing (presence of the `playing` class)
   - fetch the track page (the album cover and track cover can be different)
-    - extract the album cover URL
-    - send it to the API_ENDPOINT `<host>:<port>/cover?url=<album_cover_url>`
+  - extract the album cover URL send it to the API_URL `<host>:<port>/cover?url=<album_cover_url>`

 The API listen for the `/cover` endpoint and will:
   - check if the cover has not already been downloaded, via the image filename
   - if not, it will download it and store it on the `$XDG_DATA_HOME/bandcamp-album-cover-led` folder (note: the project runs as root, the cache folder will be in `root/.cache/`)
   - send the image filepath to the `led-image-viewer` binary

 ## Todo